pablohdzvizcarra/my-software-developer-career/README.md

 ### Programming Changes My Life

+#### Day 1345 Java and Spark

+Today I learn a lot about Java and how it works with ZIP files.
+I learn how to compress and uncompress some ZIP files, also I learn about what is good practice to read the content of a ZIP file into buffers and how is manage the data in a low level (working with bytes).
+In the afternoon, I need to learn how to deploy an Elasticsearch instance in a Docker container and how to ingest some data using the REST API.

 #### Day 1344 Spark and RDBMS Databases

 Today I learned how to ingest data from a relational database to a Spark and create a dataframe with the data.